jolicode/slack-php-api/README.md

 ## Usage

-First, you need to retrieve a token - like an OAuth AccessToken or a legacy token.
-Checkout Slack's documentation about [all differents kind of tokens](https://api.slack.com/docs/token-types).
+First, you need to retrieve a token from Slack.

+Checkout Slack's documentation about [all different kind of tokens](https://api.slack.com/authentication/token-types).
+A good starting point is the [Authentication Basics documentation](https://api.slack.com/authentication/basics).

 Then, use the factory that is provided to create the client: